jeromeetienne/workshop-devfest/slides/slides.md

 ### How ? with a *environmantal sphere*

 * Large Sphere
-* we are at it center
+* we are at its center
 * we see the inside of it
 * with a proper texture it does the tricks